-MTV’s ‘Ghosted’ Host, Travis Mills, Admits He’s Guilty Of Ghosting
+MTV’s ‘Ghosted’ Host Travis Mills Admits He’s Guilty Of Ghosting

 “We have security there, we have a therapist there, and there’s resources for the haunted and the ghost, if necessary.”

 Mills also said he hopes the show will help people see how their actions can directly affect other people.
-The artist recommends having an open and honest conversation with the people in your life instead of avoiding issue for months or years.
+The artist recommends having an open and honest conversation with the people in your life instead of avoiding the issue for months or years.

 Ghosted: Love Gone Missing airs on Tuesdays on MTV.